Get Ready to File Your Income Tax Return

 Form 15G and Form 15H are forms provided under the Income Tax Act of India to help individuals prevent the deduction of tax at source (TDS) on their income, especially when their total income is below the taxable limit.
 Here's a brief overview:

 • Form 15H: This form is for senior citizens (individuals aged 60 years or above) who have a total income below the taxable limit.
-Similar to Form 15G, by submitting Form 15H, they declare that no TDS should be deducted on their income.
+Similar to Form 15G, by submitting Form 15H, they declare that no TDS should be deducted from their income.

-Which ITR to File for the AY 2024-25 (FY 2023-24)?
+Which ITR to File for the AY 2026-27 (FY 2025-26)?

 ITR Form Number Description